hadjShell/JavaScriptLearningJourney/JS_notes.md

       * `addEventListener(event, callbackFn, true)` will listen to event in capture phase
     * Not all events have these phases
     * Stop propagation: `e.stopPropagation()`
 * **Event delegation**
   * Take advantage of event propagation that add one event listener to the container of similar events instead of add same event listeners to all of them
   * Use `e.target`
   * Matching strategy
   * Guard clause (Guard `null` pointer)

+### BOM

+* The `window` object is supported by all browsers.
+It represents the browser's window
+* All global JavaScript objects, functions, and variables automatically become members of the window object
+* Global variables are properties of the window object
+* Global functions are methods of the window object
+* Even the document object (of the HTML DOM) is a property of the window object

 ***

-## Numbers, Dates, Intl and Timers
+## Number, Math, Date, Intl and Timers

 * Numbers